AAnnan/Mega_dSMF/README.md

 Outputs will be in a folder named `output` in the Mega_dSMF folder.

 Running all scripts (in order) will output:
-1) 2-pass or 1-pass demultiplexed, basecalled, multifast5s.
+1) 2-pass (DeepBinner + Guppy Barcoder) or 1-pass (Guppy Barcoder) demultiplexed, basecalled, multifast5s.
 2) All outputs listed in `Megalodon_Output_Notes.txt` and selected in `varSettings.sh`
 3) BigWig files of (1-Methylated Fraction) along the genome.
 4) PDFs barplots of the distribution of methylation probabilities per C site, within a barcode.